jkaewprateep/javascripts_vs_node-js/README.md

 ### Javascripts constant struct ✳️

+🐐💬 A simple constant variable for a data array contains the data record, access, and reference over the javascripts and memory. </br>
+🦁💬 Define a class or class module is save because it cannot see directly from the codes or debugging when communication over networks Internet it encrypted with session ID as default. </br>

 ```
 const employees = [
     { id: 1, name: ' 🧸💬  John Doe', age: 30, department: 'IT', salary: 50000, specialization: " 👧💬 🎈  Javascript" },